 “Three out of five caregivers also are in the labor force.
 Working-age people under age 65 provide 22 billion of those 30 billion caregiving hours, and they often lose income due to reduced work hours,” reports the study.

-Because being a care provider for someone with dementia is a demanding role that can affect your quality of life and relationships as well as your health, we suggest following these five fundamentals to help make your caregiving experience the best it can be, for both your loved one and you.
+Because caring for someone with dementia is a demanding role that can affect your quality of life and relationships as well as your health, we suggest following these five fundamentals to help make your caregiving experience the best it can be, for both your loved one and you.

 - Say yes to support.
 Family Caregiver Alliance is one excellent virtual support network: the first community-based nonprofit organization to address the needs of families and friends who are providing long-term care for loved ones at home.
 Here are the top 5 support groups for dementia caregivers.